 Explain how the cognitive process/knowledge dimensions and the characteristics of the target audience align.

-Task # 3.
-The purpose of this task is to summarize the elements of a Course Student Assessment Plan (CSAP) in a Plan of Instruction (POI).
-To do this you must ensure that the following are addressed:
+Task # 3: The purpose of this task is to summarize the elements of a Course Student Assessment Plan (CSAP) in a Plan of Instruction (POI).
+To do this, you must ensure that the following are addressed:

 Identification of all the methods of assessment for a learning asset